daveoftheparty/speedy-moq/README.md

     └── Demo.sln                       (sln not necessary)
 ```
 - If you don't get the codefix (the lightbulb), it may be one of these reasons:
 	- Extension isn't ready yet.
-It may take up to 10 seconds to read your code and prepare suggestions from the time a .cs file is first opened in the IDE.
-It's in the backlog to try to make that part faster.
+It may take 3-5 seconds to read your code and prepare suggestions from the time a .cs file is first opened in the IDE.
 	- Your interface name is misspelled.
 	- Your test project does not yet reference the project where the interface is declared.
 	- The extension doesn't recognize the file you are editing as a test file.
 Currently test file detection is a simple matter of looking to see if any of these statements appear in your .cs file.
 If the extension is missing a test framework, please let me know.